great-expectations/great_expectations/docs/docusaurus/docs/integrations/integration_datahub.md

 #### 3. Run the GX checkpoint

-This Python code can retrieve and run a Checkpoint:
+Run the following command to retrieve and run a Checkpoint:

 ```python name="tests/integration/docusaurus/reference/glossary/checkpoints.py retrieve_and_run"
 ```